btrettel/flt/to-do.md

         - function to format type to string with units or dimensions
         - derived type I/O for printing?
         - Add assertions to the generated module (if appropriate), and have the option to enable or disable assertions.
+        - Generic `assert_dimension` for all combinations of units.
     - Unit tests for all procedures.
     - Characterization test comparing against known valid `units.f90`.
     - Test exponentiation functions.